psychemedia/island-storynotes/odo.md

 " I have never injured the church of Grod, which is our mother, but have always paid her, as circumstances demanded, due honour.
 I never sold ecclesiastical dignities.
-I pro- hibited simony, which I always detested.
+I prohibited simony, which I always detested.
 In the election of prelates my choice was directed by meritorious conduct and wise doctrine, and as far as it has been in my power the government of the church has been committed to the most